 WATERPROOF YOUR EXISTING SHOES

-When you need to winterize your shoes, here are some of the products you can use:
+When you need to winterize your shoes, turn to some of the products below.

 GET SOME SOLE FOOD

 Sometimes, all you need is to make sure the weather doesn’t soak through your soles from below.
 Leather soled boots and shoes are the more appropriate options for the office, but leather soles don’t protect against dampness seeping through from below.
 Fortunately, your local cobbler can come to the rescue with a little extra protection.
 Most cobblers can add a thin rubber layer to existing leather soles at the cost of between $20 and $0 per pair, which will not change the aesthetic of your shoes but will keep your feet dry.
 Goodyear-welted shoes allow the shoe to be resoled entirely with more resilient rubber.